dcdruck/tampermonkey-scripts/README.md

 ### detrackify-link-urls.js

-Scans the DOM for any <a href> elements that have destination URLs encoded in a tracking or refferal URL.
+Scans the DOM for any &lt;a href&gt; elements that have destination URLs encoded in a tracking or refferal URL.
 For any it can detect, it will replace the entire URL with the decoded destination URL instead.
 This is a work in progress and only a handful of URL formats are currently detected, but I add more as I encounter them.
 This runs on every page and runs every few seconds in order to detect new links that appear.

 ### kohlscharge-keyboard-nav-fix.js